Classification: Kinase Inhibitor

 How to Take Temsirolimus

-Temsirolimus is given intravenously (through an IV into a vein), typically once a week over 30-60 minutes.
+Temsirolimus is given intravenously (through an IV into a vein).
 You will be given an antihistamine, such as diphenhydramine, prior to the infusion to decrease the chance of a reaction to the medication.
 Symptoms of a reaction include: flushing, facial swelling, shortness of breath, and chest pain.
 Let your nurse know right away if you experience any problems during the infusion.

 The blood levels of this medication can be affected by certain foods and medications, so they should be avoided during treatment and between doses.
-These include: warfarin, dexamethasone, carbamazepine, rifampin, phenytoin, St. John's wort, and phenobarbital.
+These include: warfarin, dexamethasone, carbamazepine, rifampin, phenytoin, St. John's wort, azole antibiotics (fluconazole, itraconazole, ketoconazole, posaconazole, voriconazole), tacrolimus, grapefruit juice, phenobarbital and certain anti-retroviral therapies.
 Be sure to tell your healthcare provider about all medications and supplements you take.

 Possible Side Effects of Temsirolimus

 There are a number of things you can do to manage the side effects of temsirolimus.
-Talk to your doctor or nurse about these recommendations.
+Talk to your care team about these recommendations.
 They can help you decide what will work best for you.
-These are some of the most common side effects:
+These are some of the most common or important side effects:

 High Blood Sugar (Hyperglycemia)

 This medication can cause elevated blood sugar levels in patients with and without diabetes.
 Your oncology care team will monitor your blood sugar.
 If you develop increased thirst, urination or hunger, blurry vision, headaches or your breath smells like fruit, notify your healthcare team.
 Diabetics should monitor their blood sugar closely and report elevations to the healthcare team.

 Infection Risk and Low White Blood Cell Count (Leukopenia or Neutropenia)